Khairun-Nahar-Munne/Travel_API_Project/README.md

 - Authentication Service: http://127.0.0.1:5003/docs/

    After login in user service, you will get authentication token.
-To view own role, you have to put this authentication token in authorize filed and login with this token.
-You can view your role.
+To view your own role, you have to put this authentication token in authorize filed and login with this token.

 - Destination Service: http://127.0.0.1:5001/docs/